Medical Examiner's Office

 The final report is available at no charge to the immediate and legal next of kin (spouse, adult child, parent, adult sibling or grandparent) by clicking on the Request for Autopsy Report Form.

-Autopsy results and reports will not be given out until the case file is complete.
-If the death was suspicious or the autopsy report contains sensitive material that could jeopardize a criminal investigation, there may be a delay before it is released.
+Autopsy results and reports are NOT given out until the case file is complete.
+If the death was suspicious or the autopsy report contains sensitive material that could jeopardize a criminal investigation, there may be an additional delay before it is released.